 There are many reasons why the time it takes for hydrocodone to leave the body varies.
-Some factors that influence this include:
+Some factors that influence this include the following:

 A doctor prescribes a dosage depending on a person’s height, weight, and body fat composition, so dosages vary from person to person.

 In the body, there are two classes of enzymes that help process hydrocodone: CYP450 and UDP-glucuronosyltransferases.

 The quality and quantity of these enzymes vary from person to person according to their genes.
 This, too, can affect how a person metabolizes a drug.

 When a person takes hydrocodone for a longer period — such as months or years — it likely takes longer for the drug to clear their system than it would for those who only take hydrocodone for a few days.

 This effect relates to pharmacodynamic tolerance.
 This is the process by which a person